-Newland Chase provides clients with a deep expertise in all areas of Ireland Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of Irish Migration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in Ireland and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 There are a number of work permit categories for Ireland, the main options being:.

 Critical Skills Employment Permit – designed to attract highly skilled people into Ireland with the aim of encouraging them to take up permanent residence

 Intra-Company Transfer Permit – for employees transferring between commonly owned entities and remaining on home payroll